Heteropyxis natalensis Harvey

 SA Tree No: 455

-This is a medium to large deciduous tree that grows to about 10 metres high.
+This is a small to medium deciduous tree that grows 4-7 m up to about 10 metres tall.

 Distribution and habitat